-Our invited speakers are Professor Michael Avidan from Washington University of St Louis Missouri, Dr Philipp Lirk from Harvard University, Associate Professor Marjorie Stiegler from the University of North Carolina and Professor David Story from the University of Melbourne.
+Our invited speakers are Professor Michael Avidan from Washington University of St Louis Missouri, Dr Philipp Lirk from Harvard University, Professor Avery Tung from the University of Chicago and Professor David Story from the University of Melbourne.
 Along with local speakers and facilitators, they will bridge the many elements of pre-, intra- and post-operative care in anaesthesia through an extensive scientific program consisting of concurrent lectures, special interest group sessions, refresher courses, workshops, small group discussions and research and poster sessions.

 Our social program will open with a Welcome Reception on Friday evening where you will be able to catch up with old friends and meet new colleagues.
 Saturday evening will be an Exhibitors function that will give our sponsors and delegates a chance to mingle in a more relaxed setting.
 A new social element of this Congress is the appropriately themed Gala dinner – A Song of Ice and Fire on Sunday night, which for the first time will enable our weekend delegates to join in a festive night of food, wine and dance.
 Finally “A Night in The Park” on Monday evening at the State Reception Centre (Fraser’s) in Kings Park will allow you to experience the wild flowers in full bloom and the breathtaking views of the Swan River and Elizabeth Quay.